jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-21-mediator-pattern-in-javascript.md

 ---
 layout: post
 title: "The Mediator Pattern in JavaScript"
 date: 2016-04-21
+description:
+thumbnail: /assets/images/javascript-logo.svg
 ---

-The [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) is a way to separate the concerns of *what code asks for something* vs. *what code does the thing*.
+The [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) is a way to separate the concerns of _what code asks for something_ vs. _what code does the thing_.

-*Note: I have created [a working demo](http://output.jsbin.com/jejuhoh) of all the handlers and messages shown in this article.*
+_Note: I have created [a working demo](http://output.jsbin.com/jejuhoh) of all the handlers and messages shown in this article._

 This is similar to the previously posted [observer pattern](/2016/04/18/observer-pattern-in-javascript), that it creates a separation of concerns.
 While observers work on the back end of a data change or modification, the mediator's responsibility is to create changes.